Bilingual

 Well, to begin with, the church was founded by Lithuanians in Back of the Yards In the early 1900s and they finally built their church in 1913.
 When I attended Holy Cross in the 1960s, most of the parishioners were Lithuanian.
 Mexicans were just starting to move into the neighborhood in larger numbers.
 Mexicans had been moving to Chicago since about the time of the Mexican Revolution around 1910, but they started moving into Back of the Yards in large numbers in the 1930s.
 By the time I attended Holy Cross, there were many Mexican parishioners.
 However, Mexicans also had their own church, Immaculate Heart of Mary, about a half-mile away from Holy Cross.

 On Sundays, we usually went to mass at Holy Cross Church, but sometimes our family went to the mass at Immaculate Heart of Mary because the priests said the mass in Spanish.
 I enjoyed hearing mass in Spanish, so I never complained.
 Apparently, too many Mexican parishioners from Holy Cross started attending mass at Immaculate Heart of Mary on Sundays.
 Well, the priests and nuns from Holy Cross didn’t like this at all.
 Suddenly, we were required to attend Sunday mass at Holy Cross Church.
 We had to sit with our class and the nuns took attendance.
-If we didn’t come to Sunday mass at Holy Cross, we had to bring a note from our parents explaining where we were.
+If we didn’t come to Sunday mass at Holy Cross, we would have to bring a note from our parents explaining where we were.
 This was directed at the Mexican students only.
 But everyone understood the rule.
 There was no racism involved.
 If you belonged to a parish and enjoyed the benefits of their Catholic education, you must attend their mass.

 Imagine my surprise when I went to Holy Cross Church today and I observed that at least 99% of the people in mass were Mexican, all except the priest who I’m guessing was African and spoke fluent Spanish.
 The mass was said in Spanish and the children’s choir sang in Spanish to marimba music.
 I really didn’t expect to see any of my former teachers or classmates, and I didn’t.
 Well, it turns out that Holy Cross Church and Immaculate Heart of Mary Church have merged since most of the neighborhood is now Mexican.